 The Otto Group is intensively engaged in aligning its climate targets and climate protection activities with the Paris Climate Agreement and the 1.5 degree target formulated therein.
 It has officially committed to the Science Based Targets Initiative to develop a target for the Otto Group within the next two years.

 Sustainable materials such as FSC®-certified wood or sustainable cotton are an important component in fully recyclable products.
 That is why we are working to switch more and more materials to sustainable alternatives in all our products.
 The Otto Group's long-term goal is to use sustainable materials in all products.

-The Otto Group was a pioneer in animal welfare: As early as 1988, we removed furs of endangered species or species that are not kept in a manner appropriate to the species, such as mink, marten and sable, from our product range.
+The Otto Group was a pioneer in the area of animal welfare: As early as 1988, we removed furs of endangered species or species that are not kept in a manner appropriate to the species, such as mink, marten and sable, from our product range.
 Since 1991, real fur has generally been banned from our range.

 We are also aware of our responsibility in the textile manufacturing process.
 In a nutshell, this means that we are committed to ensuring that a minimum of chemicals is used in dyeing, washing and printing.
-To this end, we have launched the EMPact program to help our trading partners in China, Bangladesh and Turkey, among other countries, to make their processes more environmentally friendly and safer for their employees.
+To this end, we have launched the EMPact program to help our business partners in China, Bangladesh and Turkey, among other countries, to make their processes more environmentally friendly and safer for their employees.

-You can rely on the Otto Group.
-This also means: The products we put on the market meet high quality standards - often beyond the legal requirements.
+Products we put on the market meet high quality standards - often beyond the legal requirements.
 This applies to potentially hazardous residues as well as general equipment safety.
 Even stricter guidelines apply to children's clothing and toys.